-HUMN 1101 - Introduction to Humanities
+HUMN 1101 - Introduction to Humanities 3.000 Credits 3.000 Contact Hours

-3.000 Credits 3.000 Contact Hours Prerequisites: ENGL 1101 with a minimum grade of C Explores the philosophic and artistic heritage of humanity expressed through a historical perspective on visual arts, music, and literature.
-The humanities provide insight into people and society.
+Prerequisites: ENGL 1101 with a minimum grade of C Explores the philosophic and artistic heritage of humanity expressed through a historical perspective on visual arts, music, and literature in the early, middle and modern periods.
+The humanities provide insight into people and society in both the

+Western and non-Western world.
 Topics include historical and cultural developments, contributions of the humanities, and research.